 INTRODUCTION

-Some local agencies have historically provided oversight of land applied winery process water discharges that are often issued waste discharge requirements (WDRs) from regional water quality control boards (regional water boards).
-This statewide winery general order (General Order) provides an administrative procedure to formalize local agency oversight.
-However, a regional water board may restrict the local agency oversight.
-To obtain local oversight authority, a local agency shall:
+Some local agencies have historically provided oversight of winery waste discharges that are often issued waste discharge requirements (WDRs) from regional water quality control boards (regional water boards).
+This statewide winery general order (General Order) provides an administrative procedure to formalize local agency oversight of implementing this General Order.
+However, a regional water board may restrict the scope of the local agency oversight program.
+To obtain local oversight authority, a local agency shall do the following:

 Submit the local oversight application to the regional water board;